Contribute on GitHub

 Web Development

 Django is one of the most popular web frameworks.
-It's a great option if you want to use Python to build web apps.
-Start with the official Django poll tutorial.
-Two Scoops of Django: Best Practices For Django 1.5 was co-written by a PyLady - don't hesitate to ask for a free copy if you can't afford it.
+It’s a great option if you want to use Python to build web apps.
+Start with the official Django polls tutorial or the Django Girls blog tutorial.
+Two Scoops of Django: Best Practices For Django 1.11 was co-written by one of the co-founders of PyLadies!

 Some popular Django hosting options: